objcio/articles/2014-05-31-singletons.md

 A few months later, these tests start failing, even though the web viewer code hasn't changed since she first wrote it!
 What happened?

 It turns out someone changed the order of her tests.
 The success case test is running first, followed by the other two.
-The error cases are now succeeded unexpectedly, because the singleton URL cache is caching the response across the tests.
+The error cases are now succeeding unexpectedly, because the singleton URL cache is caching the response across the tests.

 Persistent state is the enemy of unit testing, since unit testing is made effective by each test being independent of all other tests.
 If state is left behind from one test to another, then the order of execution of tests suddenly matters.
 Buggy tests, especially when a test succeeds when it shouldn't, is a very bad thing.